Belykh-Lab/twitter-effect-supplemental/README.md

 `PCMCI+ 7 day ParCorr.ipynb`

-Additionally, the vector files for Fig 2 can be found in `svg/figure_2.svg`
+Additionally, the vector files for Fig 2 can be found in `scg/figure_2.svg` (sorry for the typo.
+I should have named the directory svg.)

 # How to cite